car logo

 • Crashing into a pole or fence

-• Driving over a big pot hole
+• Driving over a big pothole

 What else does a full coverage policy cover?

-• Underinsured motorist coverage: Pays for your expenses if you're hit by a driver who doesn't have enough car insurance to cover your costs.
+• Underinsured motorist coverage pays for your expenses if you're hit by a driver who doesn't have enough car insurance to cover your costs.

-Is a full coverage policy worth it?
+Is full coverage insurance worth it?

-If your car is worth more than $5,000, it's usually worth it to have full coverage.
 It can help you avoid expensive repairs.
 Plus, you must have full coverage if you have a loan or lease.

 Frequently asked questions